Choosing the right digital marketing metrics to measure is vital in increasing your company’s brand awareness, discovery, conversions, and engagement.

 4. Engagements

-Engagements occur when prospective customers interact with the page they are visiting.
+Engagements occur when prospective customers interact with the page or content they are visiting/viewing.
 These interactions could include reading the content, watching videos, downloading an ebook, sharing the content on social media, clicking forward in a multi-page experience, and similar activities.

 5. Conversions